Look to the Data Trends for 2022

 With this development, users will have unprecedented control over their houses, allowing them to monitor their energy use or check if they’ve left the oven or lights on before they leave the house.
 As well as saving money, this could help reduce CO2 emissions by reducing energy consumption.
 And with security alerts about burglars posted direct to users’ smartphones, the benefits are obvious too.

+We hope you find these data trends interesting and useful for your professional project.
 Data will continue to grow—that’s a given.
 But how it grows will have a big impact on what we can do with it.
 See a few examples of how data solutions are implemented here.